radicallyopensecurity/templates/Offertes/FAQ.md

 use of scanning tools like nmap, OpenVAS, w3af, OWASP ZAP, etc..   that is step 0.5 of the work that we do.
 Scanning provides pentesters with a few leads, but 98% of what comes out of scanning tools tends to be false positives.
 Scanner output thus needs to be validated by hand, and this is a time-consuming manual process.
-Not to mention, there's also a tremendous amount of false negatives - things that the scanning tools miss.
+Additionally, there's a tremendous amount of false negatives - vulnerabilities that the scanning tools miss.

-Pentesting is a creative manual process, and the majority of the work that we do during pentests is by hand.
+Pentesting is a creative manual process.
+The work that we do during pentests is primarily performed by hand.
 ```

 * What does ROS mean by "peek over the shoulder"?